Connect with others who understand.

 Neuropathy can lead to a higher risk of developing infections or injuries.
 If you can’t feel a certain part of your body, you may not notice if a problem develops.
 Regularly check any part of your body affected by neuropathy, such as your feet, for signs of infection or damage.
 Make sure to treat any injuries right away.

 Physical activity is also good for nerve health.
-However, check with your health care provider to learn more about which exercises are safe for you.
+However, check with your healthcare provider to learn more about which exercises are safe for you.
 Be careful — performing a lot of repetitive motions may further damage your nerves.

 Talk With Others Who Understand

-On MyPsoriasisTeam, the social network for people with psoriasis and their loved ones, more than 113,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.
+On MyPsoriasisTeam, the social network for people with psoriasis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis.

 Have you been experiencing numbness or tingling?
 Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.